-- To reduce the number of CSTA licenses required, in the Tserver section of T-Server, set the value of configuration option agent-smart-monitor to true - 2.
+- 1. To reduce the number of CSTA licenses required, in the Tserver section of T-Server, set the value of the agent-smart-monitor configuration option to true. - 2.
 To monitor only logged-in agents that are configured as a Position object in Configuration layer, set the value of agent-smart-monitor to strict.
-This only has effect if option agent-substitute is set to true.
-See "agent-smart-monitor" on page 321. - 3.
+This only has effect if the value of the agent-substitute configuration option is set to true.

+See "agent-smart-monitor" on page 373. - 3.
 When this feature is enabled, configure the PGs where the agents log in to withdraw the agent at logon.
 Otherwise, when calls are waiting in the queue, the agent may not get events for the first call because he or she receives it before monitoring can be started.